Brandi Glanville

 Brandi Lynn Glanville (born November 16, 1972) is an American television personality and former model.
-She is best known for appearing on the reality television series The Real Housewives of Beverly Hills (2011–2016, 2019–2020), seasons two and five of The Real Housewives Ultimate Girls Trip (2022–2024), and her occasional acting roles.
-She also hosts a podcast called Brandi Glanville Unfiltered and has appeared on television shows Celebrity Apprentice, both the British and American version of Celebrity Big Brother, Famously Single, and My Kitchen Rules.
+She is best known for appearing on the reality television series The Real Housewives of Beverly Hills (2011–2016, 2019–2020), seasons two and five of The Real Housewives Ultimate Girls Trip (2022–2024).

+She also hosts a podcast called Brandi Glanville Unfiltered and has appeared on The Celebrity Apprentice (2015), Famously Single (2016), both the British and American version of Celebrity Big Brother (2017; 2018), and My Kitchen Rules (2017).
 Glanville has released two books, Drinking and Tweeting: And Other Brandi Blunders (2013) and Drinking and Dating (2014), which became New York Times Best Sellers.

 Early life

 Glanville was born in Salinas, California and raised in Sacramento, California as the middle child of Judith (née Swinehart) and Guy Glanville.
 She has stated that her father grew marijuana, which she would sell as she got older; on Celebrity Big Brother UK, she admitted that she (along with her siblings, older sister Tricia and younger brother Michael) had previously blackmailed her father in order to obtain money.
 Glanville’s father actually worked three main jobs to support the family, including at a grocery store and a gas station.
 Her mother worked as a housekeeper.
 Glanville attended Willow Rancho Baptist School and Gloria Dei Lutheran School and graduated from John F. Kennedy High School, Sacramento.